Last Updated on September 25, 2022 by

 For people who love napping on their stomachs, the sofa can be almost impossible to sleep on without experiencing sharp pains in the neck or back.
 With your head on the armrest, you can feel your neck twist to an almost impossible angle which can be painful.

 Sleeping on your side is the go-to position on a couch.
 It is comfortable, and you can easily turn from sleeping on your right side to sleeping on your left side.
 The length from your shoulder to your neck is almost the same as the height of the armrest.
 This makes it easy on your neck joints, and you can sleep easily.
-However, prolonged hours will still strain the joints on your neck and back.
+However, prolonged hours will still strain the joints in your neck and back.

 3. Unsuitable For Kids

 Toddlers, unlike grown-ups, by no means recognize the risks of falling in their sleep.
 Even though a grown-up can still fall from the sofa, it isn’t always that common.
 Infants are very sensitive and can die right away once they fall from a couch.
-It is advisable to take your child to a bed when you notice them falling asleep.
+It is advisable to take your child to bed when you notice them falling asleep.

 4. You Cannot Bed-share On A Couch.